course, it's desirable to have a full range of audio and video

 Who Does What and Why

-Although there are various types of producers for major productions*, we'll stick with basic, traditional definitions here.
+Although there are various types of producers -- some TV

-He or she comes up with the program concept, lays out the budget for the production, and makes the major decisions.
+This person generally comes up with the program concept, lays out the budget, and makes the major decisions.

 In smaller productions the producer may also take charge of the more mundane activities.
 And in small productions the director may handle the producer's responsibilities.
 In this case, the combined job title becomes (want to guess?), ▲producer-director.